Latest update: 26th June 2024

 Regarding location, partners could choose between giving the exact original location or the 10x10 square reference.
 Note that unlike with casual records, complete/fixed lists whose location is given as 10x10 squares are not aggregated (i.e. no precise location is given but the coarser location reference is not used to aggregate data).

-The purpouse of Events table is to provide the contextual data (like the total number of records for all species, number of observers, etcs) and, therefore, its computation requires the use of the whole dataset, not just the data of the 137 target species.
+The purpouse of Events table is to provide the contextual data (like the total number of records for all species, number of observers, etcs).

 Data provision will be done at partner_source level.
 All events and records must be from the same partner_source.
 We have defined a l_partners table and l_partner_sources where you will find the partner_source_code required for the data provison.